dhanabalmani-exp/agilisium/README.md

 ### Run Application:
 - Download this project and unzip the file and locate some folder(i.e. C:\dev\agilisium)
-- Open command promt and naviagate to the project root folder
+- Open command line and navigate to the project root folder

 - #### Clean & Install:
     - Execute below command to download the dependencies